 Predictive Maintenance: Manufacturers use predictive analytics to forecast when machinery is likely to fail or require maintenance.
 Ultimately, this can minimize downtime and extend equipment lifespan.

-Supply Chain Optimization: Predictive models can forecast supply chain disruptions, helping you adjust their logistics and production strategies proactively.
+Supply Chain Optimization: Predictive models can forecast supply chain disruptions, which helps adjust their logistics and production strategies proactively.

 5. Telecommunications

 Churn Prediction: Telecom companies analyze customer data to predict which customers are at risk of churning.
-Then, targeted retention strategies can be deployed to save accounts.
+Then they use targeted retention strategies to save accounts.

 Network Optimization: Predictive analytics can forecast network usage and identify potential bottlenecks, helping you optimize network performance and improve service quality.